“Mary. Mary, wake up honey.”

 Then she spotted it.
 In the corner all by itself.
 The lamb.
 No wolves.
 Mary breathed a sigh of relief.
 She decided she would pray right then for her brother.
 “Lord, you are our defender, keep my brother from harm.
 Please guard over him and give him strength and wisdom to the job you have appointed him to.”
 Mary thought how frightening her brother’s job must be.
 It had become all to real in this moment.

-The little lamb, first born of its mother raised its ears and looked at Mary as she walked closer.
+The little lamb, second born of its mother raised its ears and looked at Mary as she walked closer.
 “Baaa!” the lamb stuck out its tongue as it cried again.

 “Where is your mother?”
 Mary questioned as she approached the lamb in the back of the cave.
 “Its hard to believe you came this far without your mama.”